 When it comes to preparing for childbirth, it’s easy to feel overwhelmed with decisions.
 Who do you want present?
 Should there be meditation?
 What about photos?
 A tub of water and an Enya soundtrack?
-While we can’t help you figure out your playlist, we can give you some info about the key differences between a doula and a midwife so you can decide which one (if either) you want in the delivery room with you.
-You got this, mama.
+While we can’t help you figure out your playlist, we can help you settle the doula vs. midwife confusion, so you can decide which one (if either) you want in the delivery room with you.

-Anything else I should know?
-Because doulas are not health-care professionals, they’re typically not covered by insurance, although you may be able to get a reimbursement under your health savings plan.
-The cost of getting a doula varies greatly by location and experience, ranging from a couple hundred dollars to thousands.
+Insurance providers typically cover the cost of midwifery services.
+But because doulas are not health-care professionals, they’re usually not covered by insurance, although you may be able to get a reimbursement under your health savings plan.
+The cost of getting a doula varies greatly by location and experience, ranging from a couple of hundred dollars to thousands.

 What is it like to work with a midwife?